 The Left won because it had a simple idea that dominated all other thinking.
 The solution is not to try to replicate that, but to understand that simple ideas which dominate are in themselves a terrible notion, and that instead, we need a more nuanced, purpose-driven and realistic view of life.
 As Leftist society crashes in chaos around us, more are turning toward this idea or something like it.

-Tags: begging the question, cause and effect, circular reasoning, circulus in probando, control, crowdism, crybulling, decline, egalitarianism, leftism, means over ends, passive aggression, petitio principii, rationalism, rationalization, social control
+Tags: begging the question, begging-the-question fallacy, cause and effect, circular reasoning, circulus in probando, control, crowdism, crybulling, decline, egalitarianism, leftism, means over ends, passive aggression, petitio principii, rationalism, rationalization, social control